 Hunting and Fishing

-Bear Grylls style.
-Imagine being thrown into the middle of a forest, with no food, and you have to go and get it.
-Well, the Garmin Fenix 2 will give you a hand.
-Not that it will make your food, but it will tell you the best times to "go and get it".
-It's based on the Solunar theoryYour attraction to the refrigerator in search of food (or beer) does not correspond with this theory, although it coincides with the times shown in the Fenix 2.
+In the purest Bear Grylls style.
+Imagine that you are thrown in the middle of a forest, without food, and you have to find your own way.
+The Garmin Fenix 2 will give you a hand.
+Not that it will make your food, but it will tell you the best times to "go get it".
+It is based on the Solunar theoryYour attraction to the refrigerator in search of food (or beer) does not correspond with this theory, although it coincides with the times shown in the Fenix 2.